-The Port of Morehead City sits at one of the deepest of all East Coast harbors on the Intracoastal Waterway and Bogue Sound.
-The port handles bulk and breakbulk cargo and is the second largest port in the country in terms of the amount of rubber imported.
+The Port of Morehead City sits at one of the deepest East Coast harbors on the Intracoastal Waterway and Bogue Sound.
+The port handles bulk and breakbulk cargo and is the second-largest port in the country in terms of the amount of rubber imported.

 These include ammunition, weapons, explosives, and other military equipment.
-The port also serves as a transfer point, moving cargo between ships, trucks, and rail to distribute it to other places around the country.
-This is the main military port serving the East coast.
+The port also serves as a transfer point, moving cargo between ships, trucks, and rail to distribute it to different places around the country.

 Maritime Accidents in North Carolina

-Most cargo is large and can cause a lot of damage if something goes wrong.
-Cargo, cranes, and port vehicles have been known to be involved in accidents triggered by worker miscommunications, poor equipment maintenance, or errors in judgment.
+Most cargo is large and can cause much damage if something goes wrong.
+Cargo, cranes, and port vehicles have been involved in accidents triggered by worker miscommunications, poor equipment maintenance, or errors in judgment.

 One such accident occurred in 2013 when a passenger ferry ran aground at Battery Island.
-The coast of North Carolina is dotted with islands, so ferries are important for people to get around.
+The coast of North Carolina is dotted with islands, so ferries are essential for people to get around.

-One crew member died and the captain was never found, and was presumed to have died.
-The fault was with the captain who made a reckless decision to sail the ship out of its port in spite of the fact that they would be going into the path of Hurricane Sandy.
+One crew member died, and the captain was never found and was presumed to have died.
+The fault was with the captain, who recklessly decided to sail the ship out of its port even though they would be going into the path of Hurricane Sandy.

-The spill occurred when a forklift driver struck and punctured the containers holding the highly explosive chemical.
-Authorities had to assure the press and public that it was not a terrorist incident, and that it was simply an accident on the part of the forklift driver.
-Fortunately no explosion occurred and no one was hurt in the incident.
+The spill occurred when a forklift driver struck and punctured the highly explosive chemical containers.
+Authorities had to assure the press and public that it was not a terrorist incident and simply an accident on the part of the forklift driver.
+Fortunately, no explosion occurred, and no one was hurt.

 Rights and Resources for North Carolina’s Maritime Workers

-If you work in the North Carolina maritime industry, you have an exciting job, but you also face many daily dangers.
-If you are a seaman you face the risk of being on a sinking ship, of falling overboard, of being hurt in a collision, or of suffering injuries from onboard equipment or fires.
+If you work in the North Carolina maritime industry, you have an exciting job but face many daily dangers.
+If you are a seaman, you risk being on a sinking ship, falling overboard, ing hurt in a collision, or suffering injuries from onboard equipment or fires.
 You could even die on the job.